 [There is evidence from some PTE areas that some commercial operators are basing their business model on the fact that the DfT Calculator gives very high marginal capacity cost payment rates for services that carry very few commercial passengers and primarily attract concessionary passengers.
-Although it can be argued that such services would not exist in the absence of the concession, current Guidance provides no framework for examining such questions, and (especially if there are relatively robust estimates of Calculator inputs) it is difficult for PTEs to disagree with the high MCC values that emerge from the Calculator.
-Currently, the instances of this situation appear to be relatively few and isolated, but it would be a matter of great concern if the concessionary travel reimbursement regime incentivised operators to focus on services with minimal commercial traffic but potential high concessionary use.]Sensitivity of MCC results to variation in input values
+Such services would probably not exist in the absence of the concession, but current Guidance provides no framework for examining such questions.
+Consequently it can be difficult for PTEs to dispute high MCC values claimed by operators, especially if they are driven by relatively robust estimates of Calculator inputs.
+Currently, the instances of this situation appear to be relatively few and isolated, but it would be a matter of great concern if the concessionary travel reimbursement regime incentivised operators to focus on services with minimal commercial traffic but potential high concessionary use.]

+Role of revenue generation in the Marginal Capacity Cost calculations

+The MCC calculations are made significantly more complex by the need to allow for the likelihood that increased provision of bus capacity (to accommodate generated concessionary passengers) will encourage more commercial passengers and create additional commercial revenue.
+For the operator to be left no better off and no worse off, this additional revenue needs to be subtracted from the gross additional cost of providing the additional capacity.
+The relationship between the supply of services and the demand for travel is captured by the “service elasticity”, which DfT recommends is set at 0.66.
+This implies that a 10% increase in service frequency would lead to a 6.6% increase in commercial passengers, and hence a 6.6% increase in commercial revenue.

+Net Marginal Capacity Costs are therefore the outcome of two sets of calculations that work in opposite directions: greater volumes of generated concessionary passengers imply larger increases in service capacity, and larger levels of gross additional costs, but the additional capacity implies higher levels of generated commercial revenue that will reduce the net financial impact.
+The magnitude of these changes, and how much one balances out another, is sensitive not only to the key behavioural parameters (the Mohring Factor, and the service elasticity), but also the various other factors required to implement the MCC methodology.
+In some circumstances, the additional commercial revenue generated by the assumed additional capacity can outweigh the gross additional costs, leading to zero reimbursement for marginal capacity costs; but in other circumstances, the calculated net marginal capacity cost per generated passenger can be very significant.

+Sensitivity of MCC results to variation in input values

-Apart from the counter-intuitive relationship between average occupancy and the calculated MCC, the scale of its impact reflects another troubling aspect of the Marginal Capacity Cost calculator, namely that results are greatly sensitive to the precise values adopted.
-This is illustrated in Table 4, which shows the change in overall additional cost per generated passenger, and marginal capacity cost, when individual input values are reduced by 10%.
+As discussed in more detail below, neither the Mohring Factor nor the service elasticity are particularly robust and well-established parameters, but it is unlikely that individual TCAs or bus operators will have strong local evidence to support alternatives to the DfT default values.
+However, there is more likelihood that there will be local evidence for the other parameters required by methodology.
+Unfortunately, this also creates more potential for conflict between the different parties, because the outputs from the Marginal Capacity Cost calculations are greatly sensitive to the precise values adopted.
+This is illustrated in Table 4, which shows the change in overall additional cost per generated passenger, and marginal capacity cost, when individual local input values are reduced by 10%.
 These are all relative to DfT default values for PTE areas.

 Table 4 Sensitivity of output cost rates to changes in input local values